d3rp/clima/README.md

 Choose your favourite flavour of build system.
 Check their documentation if puzzled (poetry, flit, pip, pipx, pipenv..)

 The tooling here has been exported with [DepHell](https://github.com/dephell/dephell) from the poetry declarations.

+See the `publish.py` for its `convert` subcommand, which should convert to all the possible alternatives once dephell is installed

 ## Usage